Heinzaybo/Group6-/Use cases/usecase24.md

 2. System can’t take the data from the database.

+   ​> Then the system output the empty list.

 1. In the database, population category is not included.
   > Find the database containing information on population categories.